Chaitanya31612/microservices-amazon-clone/Readme.md

 ### Security
 - JWTs are used for secure authentication.
 - Ensure the `JWT_KEY` environment variable is set for token signing.
+- The service communicates with other services indirectly through Kafka events.

 ## Products Service Documentation

 ### Overview
-The Products service manages product data and operations.
+The Products service is responsible for managing product data and operations.
 It is built using Spring Boot and Java, leveraging Spring Data JPA for database interactions.

 ### Key Features
 - RESTful API for product management.